Multi-user AI chat with RedwoodSDK RSC and Cloudflare agents

 RedwoodSDK (RSCs on Cloudflare workers) is very interesting.
 The addition of client-side navigation (SPA mode) together with Cloudflare cache integration, will make this stack hard to beat.

-hook from the agents sdk.
+use clientcomponents on the server, on initial load.
+This can produce errors e.g. running theuseChatAgent()hook from the agents sdk.
 The rwsdk team was super-responsive helping to debug the issue, and provided a solution to disable ssr.
-More details in this PR.
+More details in this PR. -

 All implementations rely on Cloudflare durable objects with websockets.
 This is great for runtime performance and makes deployment easy.
 There are no containers to build or servers to manage.